kevinmichaelchen/kronos/docs/bigtable.md

 Whether connected or disconnected, the client periodically writes heartbeats to a heartbeat file.
 The client then sends the heartbeat events when connected.
 Thus, we can use the row key `userID#eventType#epochMS` to find Alice's time in VR.

+Not only do heartbeat events make answering this query easier, but if we didn't use heartbeats, then disconnected logout wouldn't be possible, and the logout network call would have to be retried until successful.